drawers/abecedary/README.md

 ### Installation

-Just add the dependency to the `lintChecks` configuration.
-Note for non-android projects, you must apply the `com.android.lint` Gradle plugin to use this:
+Just add the annotation artifact as `compileOnly` and the lint artifact to the `lintChecks` configuration.

 ```kotlin
 dependencies {